 Preston was elected to the U. S. House of Representatives in 1846, where he met Abraham Lincoln.
 When Preston's term ended in 1849, Zachary Taylor appointed him secretary of the Navy and he remained in that office until Taylor's death the following year and Millard Fillmore's rise to the presidency.
 Preston returned to his plantation to pursue life as a slaveholding planter.

 With the arrival of the secession crisis, Preston again became active politically, and was a delegate to Virginia's secession convention in February 1861.
 He initially opposed secession but on April 8, the convention appointed him a member of a three-man delegation to meet with Lincoln and discern his policy toward the already-seceded states.
 During the ensuing meeting, Lincoln voiced his commitment to enforcing federal authority.
 Thus, on April 16, at a secret session of the convention, Preston himself proposed a new ordinance of secession which passed, resulting in the state's secession on April 17.
 Under the new Southern Confederacy, Preston served as a congressional representative from July 1861 to February 1862 and then as a senator from February 1862 until his death.
 He died at Smithfield Plantation.

-Peter Wallenstein, "Preston, William Ballard," American National Biography (New York: Oxford University Press, 1999), 17:850-51; William A. Link, Roots of Secession: Slavery and Politics in Antebellum Virginia (Chapel Hill: University of North Carolina Press, 2003), 239-42; Gravestone, Preston Cemetery at Springfield Plantation, Blacksburg, VA.
+Peter Wallenstein, "Preston, William Ballard," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 17:850-51; William A. Link, Roots of Secession: Slavery and Politics in Antebellum Virginia (Chapel Hill: University of North Carolina Press, 2003), 239-42; Gravestone, Preston Cemetery at Springfield Plantation, Blacksburg, VA.